Blackprint/blackprint.github.io/docs/Custom Nodes.md

 ## Register Sketch Interface
 This is an **optional** registration and **can only be registered for Browser environment**.<br>
 You can also just extends from the class you have registered with `Blackprint.registerInterface()`.
-The namespace **must be** similar with the interface you have registered with `Blackprint.registerInterface()`.
+The namespace also **must be** similar with the interface you have registered: `Blackprint.registerInterface('BPIC/A/B', ...) <-> Blackprint.Sketch.registerInterface('BPIC/A/B', ...)`.

 ```js
 Blackprint.Sketch.registerInterface("BPIC/My/Custom/Node", {